k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Maintenance/Fabric Space Upgrade.md

 #### Step 5: Verify Web  Functionality

-1. Verify that the Web  is functioning as expected:
+1. Verify that the Fabric is functioning as expected:
    - Access the Web  and generate a piece of test code to ensure that it operates correctly.

 2. Check that the generated code is committed and pushed to the Git repository: